ajohnson-uoregon/llvm-project/clang-tools-extra/clang-rewrite/paper.md

 allow more complete understanding of the source code and, consequently, semantic-based rewriting over most arbitrary code ranges.
-However, developing and customizing such tooling requires a deep understanding of the compiler and its rewriting infrastructure (if it has one), which restricts the developer pool drastically [@xevolver; @omni].
-In the past, as long as the number of desired rewrites was small and customization was not required, hard-coded rules in a compiler-based rewriting tool were sufficient.
+However, developing and customizing such tooling requires a deep understanding of the compiler and its rewriting infrastructure (if one exists), which restricts the developer pool drastically [@xevolver; @omni].
+Previously, as long as the number of rewrites was small and customization was not required, hard-coded rules in a compiler-based tool were sufficient.
 Today, however, language standards are changing more rapidly and new parallel programming models are constantly being developed.